 Wall-to-wall: Thismirror fills the entire wall and sometimes goes behind a toilet or other fixtures.
 It usually extends up to the ceiling as well and is a great way to make a small bathroom feel much larger.
 Although ordering a custom-sized mirror to exactly fit the dimensions of your wall is more expensive than just buying a prefabricated mirror, this option can actually end up lowering your overall costs — as filling a whole wall up with a mirror is often cheaper than running tile or another material around a smaller mirror.

 Frameless: These mirrors are economical, fashionable and lend a clean, “spa-like” look to the room.
-They work well in bathrooms with contemporary, modern and minimalist designs.
+They work well in bathrooms with contemporary, mode and minimalist designs.

-Inset: Inset into the wall and in effect framed by the wall’s materials, this option achieves both the modern feel of a frameless mirror and the polished look of a framed mirror.
+Inset: Inset into the wall and in effect framed by the wall’s materials, this option achieves both the mode feel of a frameless mirror and the polished look of a framed mirror.

 Round: Round mirrors bring a soft, relaxed feel to a bathroom, which is often full of hard surfaces and 90-degree angles.
 These mirrors go well with pedestal sinks, which often feature curved lines themselves.
 This is also a great option if you have a beautiful wall finish you’d like to see more of.